Craig Badami (1952 – 1989)

 F.I.S. officials took notice and, for the next four years, Park City started the season’s World Cup circuit with competitions labeled “America’s Opening.”
 Those extravaganzas put the world on notice that Utah was capable of staging international winter sports competitions, a critical component of the state’s successful bid to host the 2002 Olympics.

-While his initials are on a mountainside, the footprint of Craig Badami is prominently encased in Utah’s Olympic legacy, which he helped forge.
+While his initials are on a mountainside, the footprint of Craig Badami is forever encased in Utah’s Olympic legacy.